Luka Dumančić

-Luka Dumančić (born 27 October 1998) is a Croatian football player who plays for FK Žalgiris Vilnius.
+Luka Dumančić was born on 27 October, 1998.
+He is a Croatian footballer who plays as a centre-back for Azerbaijan Premier League club Araz-Naxçıvan.

 Club career

 Dumančić started practicing football at GOŠK Kaštel Gomilica, moving on to the youth system of Hajduk Split at the age of 11.
-Not retained by the club at the age of 19, he joined Italian Serie D club Albalonga for the 2017-2018 season.
+Not retained by the club at the age of 19, he joined Italian Serie D club Albalonga for the 2017 to 2018 season.

 On 13 July 2018, he signed a 2-year contract with Lecce, newly promoted to Serie B.

-After appearing on the bench for Lecce in two Coppa Italia games, on 12 August 2018 he was loaned to Serie C club Juve Stabia.
+After appearing on the bench for Lecce in two Coppa Italia games, on 12 August 2018, he was loaned to Serie C club Juve Stabia.
 He made his professional Serie C debut for Juve Stabia on 24 November 2018 in a game against Rieti.
 He started the game and was substituted at half-time.
 He finished the loan with 3 appearances, 2 of them as a starter.

 As he returned to Lecce from loan, the club was promoted again.
-In the 2019–20 Serie A season, he appeared on the bench for Lecce on several occasions, but did not see any time on the field.
+In the 2019 – 20 Serie A season, he appeared on the bench for Lecce on several occasions, but did not see any time on the field.

 On 7 January 2020, he was loaned to a Serie C club once again, this time to Gozzano.

 In late September 2022, following a season-long stint at the now-defunct Inter Zaprešić, Dumančić signed for NK Rudeš.